 - Radiologic Technology

-A diverse range of industries are supporting West Palm Beach's economic growth, from hospitality and health care to financial services and administration.
+A diverse range of industries supports West Palm Beach's economic growth, from hospitality and health care to financial services and administration.

-Ambulatory health care services (22.7%): Meeting the outpatient medical needs of the area's residents should generate abundant job opportunities for a wide range of professionals in the years ahead.
+Ambulatory health care services (22.7%): Meeting the area's residents' outpatient medical needs should generate abundant job opportunities for a wide range of professionals in the years ahead.